 What is Customer Experience?

-Customer experience is not so easy to define.
+Bad customer experience is something we think we know – after all, unhappy customers seem to be very vocal.
+Yet customer experience is not so easy to define.
 There are at least 15 definitions to choose from.
 However the one we prefer is:

 CX is the overall customer experience of interaction (or perception by customers of their interactions) of a client with a company.